sje30/damtp-unix-intro/README.md

 This disk (/local/data/public) is about 15TB, and not backed-up.
 Your files will be deleted in September 2018, so please remove them before then.

+Note also that you will have about 3Gb file space (backed up) on MCS.

 # Top commands to explore